The vicar of the parish is the Rev. Sandra Howells.

 Organists/pianists: Offering talents and gifts to enable the people to sing God’s praises:

-David Murray and Jill Westwood are our organists assisted by Tessa Murry and Jean Rogers.
+David Murray and Jill Westwood are our organists assisted by Jean Rogers.
 David and Jill also choose the hymns for most of the services and music before and after the service.
 Between the organists, all weddings, funerals and special services are covered.

 Flower Arrangers and cleaners: Bringing beauty and a loving presence to the Church using artistic skills and willing work: Sarah Heaffner and Jean Rogers usually arrange rotes for flowers and cleaning.
 We are very grateful for the time and skill of all who assist them.